CiscoDevNet/meraki-location-scanning-app/README.md

 ### Software requirements:

-- Ensure you have Ruby 1.9 installed.
+- Ensure you have Ruby 2.4.1 installed.
 If you don’t, consider using [RVM](https://rvm.io) to install and manage your Ruby versions.

 #### Gems:

-- sinatra (if you don’t have it, run `gem install sinatra` via the command line in your project directory.)
+- sinatra
+- rom
+- rom-sql
-- data_mapper
+- rom-repository
-- dm-sqlite-adapter
+- sqlite3

 ### Network infrastructure requirements: